 Carne Adovada marinade and sauce has a beautiful robust deeply flavored red gravy that melts around your tongue with an earthy definitive Southwestern blast.
 You simly can’t wait to take your next bite.

-It’s kind of a “hot but it’s not” experience.
+It’s a “hot but it’s not” experience.
 It’s divine.
 And the secret to a good a good Carne Adovada is using New Mexico ground red chile powder.
 I find this easier and more flavorful than using dried chiles.

 I have an arsenal of different varities, and I’ve made this pork dish with most of them.
 But the king of chile powders is New Mexico Chimayo, made from red chiles from the village of Chimayo.